isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 For a more visual representation of how Kea recognizes the same client, please refer to :ref:`uml-recognizing-same-client`.

-Sin Kea 3.3.2 the ``match-client-id`` setting is ignored when the query hardware address is empty (i.e. ``hlen`` field is 0) because as the hardware address is not available the client identifier is the only way to identify the client.
-To restore the previous behavior the ``"pkt4.hlen != 0"`` expression can be used to create a client class to guard subnets where client identifiers must be ignored as in for instance:
+Since Kea 3.3.2 the ``match-client-id`` setting is ignored when the query hardware address is empty (i.e. ``hlen`` field is 0).
+When the hardware address is not available the client identifier is the only way to identify the client.
+To restore the previous behavior the ``"pkt4.hlen != 0"`` expression can be used to create a client class to guard subnets where client identifiers must be ignored.
+For example:

 .. code-block:: json